JulianIrigoyen/solana-sniper/README.md

 # Solana Sniper

 ##### The lips of wisdom are closed, except to the ears of Understanding

-** this is a fork of rust-websocket-server

 To monitor the market effectively using the Solana JSON RPC API combined with WebSocket data, we focus on endpoints that provide real-time or near-real-time information about transactions, account balances, and the overall state of the blockchain.

-Here are some of the most relevant endpoints for market monitoring purposes:
+[https://solana.com/es/docs/rpc](RTFM!!)Here are some of the most relevant endpoints for market monitoring purposes:

 1. getLatestBlockhash
-   Purpose: Fetches the latest block hash along with its validity period.
+   - Purpose: Fetches the latest block hash along with its validity period.
 Essential for ensuring transactions are recent and will be accepted by the network.
-2. getProgramAccounts --> ** WE USE THIS TO DETERMINE HOLDERS **
+2. getProgramAccounts --> **WE USE THIS TO DETERMINE HOLDERS**
-   Purpose: Retrieves all accounts owned by a specific program, useful for monitoring smart contracts, especially DeFi protocols, and NFT collections.
+   - Purpose: Retrieves all accounts owned by a specific program, useful for monitoring smart contracts, especially DeFi protocols, and NFT collections.
 3. getSignaturesForAddress
-   Purpose: Returns the signatures of transactions that involve a specific account.
+   - Purpose: Returns the signatures of transactions that involve a specific account.
 This is crucial for tracking transactions related to specific tokens or wallets, providing insights into market activity.
 4. getTransaction
-   Purpose: Fetches a confirmed transaction by its signature.
+   - Purpose: Fetches a confirmed transaction by its signature.
 Vital for analyzing transaction details, including participants, token amounts, and more.
 5. getAccountInfo
    Purpose: Retrieves information about a specific account, including its current balance and owner program.
 This can be used to monitor the balances of key accounts, such as token treasuries or large holders.
 6. getTokenAccountBalance